Stedelijk Museum Amsterdam

 Now just follow the sidewalk to the Rijksmuseum.
 You’ll cross the bridge at Stadhouderskade.
 Use the pedestrian crossing to cross the street.
 Take your time and wait for the green pedestrian light, as this street is usually very busy.

-As soon as you’ve reached the other site, walk trough the arcade of the Rijksmuseum to the Museumplein (Museum Square) at the south side of the museum.
+As soon as you’ve reached the other side, walk trough the arcade of the Rijksmuseum to the Museumplein (Museum Square) at the south side of the museum.

 During the cold months of the year you might see an artificial skating rink in the middle of Museumplein (Museum Square).
 Keep walking straight ahead at the right side of the square.